knowrahman/AWS-SAA-C02-Course/README.md

 Outputs:
   InstanceID:
-    Description: "The Instance ID"
+    Description: 'The Instance ID'
     Value: !Ref MyEC2Instance
   InstancePublicIP:
-    Description: "Public IP address of the instance"
+    Description: 'Public IP address of the instance'
     Value: !GetAtt MyEC2Instance.PublicIp
 ```

 - **Explanation**:
   - The `Outputs` section returns the **Instance ID** and **Public IP** of the EC2 instance after the stack is created.